breatheco-de/content/src/content/lesson/learn-in-public.md

 ### I don't have anything to say

-I really doubt that, learning to code is hard and people read a lot about it and they need emotional support, just like with your testimonial you are helping a lot of people who will be interested in learning more about your story.
+I really doubt that, learning to code is hard and people read a lot about it and they need emotional support.
+By sharing your testimonial, you are helping a lot of people who will be interested in hearing your story.

 ### I'm no expert